L3P

 1) You can download the LGEO parts library here.
 The latest part seems to be from September 23 1999, but there are 842 parts.

-Install (extract) the LGEO files to your harddisk in e.g. c:\LDraw\L2P.
-There will be a subdirectory named LGEO containing the POV .inc files (include files) and some table files .tab meant for L2P.
+Install (extract) the LGEO files to your harddisk into e.g. C:\LDraw\Apps\LGEO.
+The LGEO directory contains the POV .inc files (include files) and some table files .tab meant for L2P.

 Some LGEO files have bugs so you should also get the latest set of fixed LGEO parts from here.